Hagtronics/tinySA-Ultra-Phase-Noise/qsg/quick-start-guide.md

 ![screen2](https://github.com/Hagtronics/tinySA-Ultra-Phase-Noise/blob/main/docs/2.bmp)

 * From the screen menu select *Frequency -> Span" and type in *2 k* for 2 kHz span.
-The screen should look like the figure below, again with the marker on the 30 MHz peak.
+The screen should look like the figure below, again with the marker on (or close to) the 30 MHz peak.

 ![screen3](https://github.com/Hagtronics/tinySA-Ultra-Phase-Noise/blob/main/docs/3.bmp)